keyboard_arrow_up

 Flow Meters

-A flow meter, also spelled “flowmeter,” is an instrument used to measure the flow of a liquid or gas in a supply pipe.
-The device is fitted into a pipe to gauge the quantity of gas or liquid passing through it.
+A flow meter, sometimes spelled "flowmeter," is an instrument designed to measure the flow rate of a liquid or gas as it moves through a supply pipe.
+Installed directly into a pipeline, it provides real-time readings of the quantity of material passing through.

 Flow Meter Applications